 7 Steps To Investing In Your First Apartment Syndication

-If you’re anything like I used to be, the only real estate transaction you’re familiar with was purchasing a home.
+If you’re anything like I used to be, the only real estate transactions you’re familiar with is purchasing a home.

 Do you remember the process you went through when you bought your first home?

 Initially you decided you wanted to buy one (maybe you’d been renting for years and were tired of hearing the neighbors yelling through the walls!).

 Next, you selected a desirable neighborhood to potentially live in.
 After that, you had to create your must-have versus nice-to-have list, get pre-approved for your loan (possibly a doctor mortgage), then get with a realtor to hopefully find what you’re looking for.

 Now a few of you maybe familiar with some of the more traditional types of real estate investing that involve buying a house and making some sort of profit on it, also know as fix and flips.